No. 4 Penn State beats Iowa 21-19 with TD on final play (Sep 23, 2017) | FOX Sports

 THE TAKEAWAY

-Penn State: Michigan came into Iowa City in a similar spot a year ago and lost 14-13, so the Nittany Lions should be happy they avoided a loss that would’ve erased their margin of error as far as the playoffs were concerned.
+Penn State: Michigan came into Iowa City in a similar spot a year ago and lost 14-13, so the Nittany Lions should be happy they avoided a loss that would’ve erased their margin of error for the playoffs.
 Barkley was unstoppable and Penn State’s defense was brilliant.
 But the Nittany Lions didn’t do a ton in the passing game until the final drive – when McSorley’s final pass was right on the money.

 UP NEXT